If you’re like me, assignment feedback can depress the heck out of you! Sometimes I want to throw it away and never look at it again.

 I’ve provided an email for just this very purpose in my free email template booklet, which has email templates for any scenario:

 If you’ve asked for a one-to-one discussion, make sure you print the assignment feedback and a copy of your paper when you attend the meeting.
-There’s nothing worse than a student who attends a meeting without questions and work to show.
+There’s nothing worse than a student who attends a meeting without questions and works to show.

 8. Show your teacher how you used the feedback to Improve in the Next Assignment

 This one’s the clincher.
-Literally show them how you used their feedback.
+Literally, show them how you used their feedback.
 Put evidence that you used their feedback right under their nose.
 I recommend that you meet with the teacher before you submit your next piece and point out how you used their feedback.

 When it comes time to show your teacher the draft for your next piece of work, come to the meeting with your table (see step 3) to show how you’ve taken their feedback into account.